 Again, it’s for the best to actually try out or get feedback from real people to discover what brands actually work.

+Too much of a green drink might inhibit recovery from tough workouts.
 Antioxidants are a double-edged sword in the world of recovery and muscle growth.

 On the other hand, if you’re sore the next day after a workout then sipping on green powders will provide many of the essential antioxidants and nutrients you need to support immune function to overcompensate and build larger muscles to come back stronger next workout.